pivotal/docs-tap/workloads/spec-reference.md

   <tr>
     <td><code>serviceAccount</code></td>
     <td>
-      name of the serviceaccount (in the same namespace as the deliverable) to use for providing the necessary permissions to create the children objects for deploying the objects created by the supply chain to the cluster.
+      The name of the serviceaccount (in the same namespace as the deliverable) to use for providing the necessary permissions to create the children objects for deploying the objects created by the supply chain to the cluster.